 Technology is constantly changing.
 Each year, new programming languages are created and consequently the demand for experience in those languages increases.
 While some employers have strict requirements about which languages their developers use (if you’re doing this, you may want to reconsider), more companies are becoming open-minded and letting their tech team use whichever technologies they prefer to get the job done.

 With education so widely available (the majority of today’s developers are partially self-taught), it makes sense that developers would want to be learning new technologies on the job.
-In fact, 70% of developers we surveyed said learning new technologies at work was important to them.
+In fact, developers in 2017 say that opportunities for professional development are their most important job evaluation criteria.
 Learning new technologies on the job keeps developers excited about their job, eliminates the risk of them having an out-dated skill set, and may even help them get projects done more efficiently.
 It’s a win-win for both parties.

 Here are a few ways you can let your developers learn new technologies on the job.

 One of Google’s most well-known benefits is their “20% time” policy, in which they encourage their employees to spend 20% of their time (in addition to their regular projects) working on a side project.
 Adopting a similar policy within your organization can allow your developers to learn a new language or technology they might not get the chance to do during their other daily work.